homercloud/miniproject2/README.md

 # miniproject2
 Manage user data with CRUD functions

+INSTRUCTIONS
 1 - Import the file "usuarios.csv" into your MySQL database.
-2 - Correct the script "conexaobd.php" by putting your connection credentials.
+2 - Set the script "conexaobd.php" to your connection credentials.

+NOTICE
+No CSS.
-No CSS;
+No JavaScript.
-No JavaScript;
+No GET request method.
-Just plain PHP with CRUD database functions;
+Just plain PHP with CRUD database functions.
-The first user to register will be considered the master user;
+The first user to register will be considered the master user.
-Only the master user can add, edit other user's credentials, and delete other users;
+Only the master user can add, edit other user's credentials, and delete other users.
-The basic user can only edit their own credentials;
+The basic user can only edit their own credentials.